skellf/CWSkins/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional Context
 <!-- Add any other context about the problem here. -->
-Include any other relevant information, such as error logs or console outputs, and any plugins or mods that might conflict with CWSkins.
+Include any other relevant information, such as error logs or console outputs, screenshots.

 ## Logs
 <!-- If possible, attach log files or paste them here. -->